Hoyasumii/bee-movie/README.md

 No way!
 I know that area.
 I lost a toe ring there once.

-Why do girls put rings o
+Why do girls put rings on